KnpLabs/FriendlyContexts/doc/feature-smartStep.md

 Feature: Fill in the multistep form

     Background:
-        Given I am logged in as "admin"
+        Given I am logged in as "admin" # <= reused scenario

     @smartStep
     Scenario: I fill in the first step